Proteomics Platform Showdown: MS-DIA vs. Olink vs. SomaScan

 Correlation of coefficients between models for the shared aging marker proteins across different platforms, and enrichment analysis using significant age markers from each platform

 To assess the relevance of the identified age markers, we compared significant biomarkers from all platforms with those reported in the UK Biobank Pharma Proteomics Project (UKB-PPP), which profiled the plasma proteome of 54,219 participants using the Olink Explore 3072 platform.
-The overlap between age-related markers identified in each platform and the UKB dataset.
+The overlap between age-related markers identified on each platform and those reported in the UKB dataset further supported the biological relevance of the shared biomarker signals.
 The observed concordance further supports the biological relevance and reliability of age-associated biomarkers detected across different proteomic platforms.

 The number of UKB markers detected in both the platform of interest and the UKB dataset is shown in grey